Decisions, contraventions, enforcements and regularisation

 - Failure to comply with the requirements of the Regulations in carrying out building work on site

 We have the legal power to deal with each of the above.
-If you suspect someone of failure to comply with any of the above you can report this on the building regulations breach report form.
+If you suspect someone of failure to comply with any of the above you can:

 However, legal action is seen as a last resort, after all other possible ways of resolving a contravention have failed.